Our European travel history

 We remember a visit to the Spanish Riding School to see the horses (and riders) performing.
 A member of staff came up to ask Rory (age 3 then) to stop singing "Yellow Submarine", it was disturbing the horses.

 When I was boss of the computing centre, we were due for a new computer.
-The sum of money available was about £1.1m (about £25m in today's money).
+The sum of money available was about £1.1m in 1968 (about £25m in 2020's money).
 We were all encouraged to buy British (ICL) at that time, to support British industry.
-But IBM wanted to bid and treated me to various trips to try and persuade me in their direction, to buy one of their "360" series.
+But IBM wanted to bid and treated me to various trips to try and persuade me in their direction, to buy one of their "360" series computers.
 One trip in 1968 was in a private jet (Grumman Gulfstream) round some of their European manufacturing sites.
 I would have been more interested in their university sites, but who would refuse the offer of a trip like that?
 The other six on the trip were from Hawker Siddely, they'd done lots of flying, so I was allocated the spare cockpit seat.
 Dad delivered me to a private terminal at Gatwick Airport, where we underwent perfunctory customs arrangements.
 We flew to Paris, and were driven to their factory as Essonnes.
-They were proud that it was served by a train station called "IBM"!
+They were proud that it was served by a Metro train station called "IBM"!
 Then on to Frankfurt airport for a visit to their factory in Wiesbaden.
 In the evening the IBM representative, dressed as always in white shirt, tie and dark suit, announced that "IBM will find you a woman if you wish, but we are a moral company so we will not pay".
 And the rest went off to a casino, but I was too wheezy.
 When we left Frankfurt Airport they had to invent a flight number ("360" of course) so that we could shop at duty free, you had to show your ticket.

-One Paris conference was funded by the French CNRS (the French for Committee Nationale for Research Scientific or some such) based at IRCAM (Institut de Recherche et de Coordination Acoustique/Musique) situated under the Place Pompidou, and run by the famous composer Pierre Boulez.
+One Paris conference was funded by the French CNRS (the French for Committee Nationale for Research Scientific or some such) based at IRCAM (Institut de Recherche et de Coordination Acoustique/Musique) situated under the Place Pompidou, and run by the famous French composer Pierre Boulez.
 It was an amazing eye opener to the use of computers in music.
 The French don't distinguish between arts and science as we do, you can study both, you don't choose at age 14 whether you'll be arts or science.
 As a result they had far more technically competent music people than in the UK.
-The whole centre was amazing - the ceiling of the recital room could be raised and lowered as part of a performance, the reverberation of the walls could be changed too.
+The whole centre was amazing - the ceiling of the recital room could be raised and lowered as part of a performance, the reverberation qualities of the walls could be changed too.

 I also remember that one of the offices there had a sign in French on the door "Kissing a smoker is like licking an ashtray."
 Lots of French people smoked then.